 A humanist funeral is a non-religious ceremony that focuses on the person who has died, the life they led, and the relationships they forged.

 The ceremony is conducted by a humanist celebrant.
 It is both a celebration of a life and a dignified, personal farewell.

 If you would like to discuss funeral plans with one of our celebrants, our online map makes it easy for you to find a celebrant near you.

 An increasing number of people want to talk to a celebrant to help them to plan their own funeral.
 Many of our celebrants can assist with this and will talk you through what options are available.

-Our pre-planned funeral ceremony service puts you in touch with a funeral celebrant who can help you plan your funeral.
+Our pre-planned funeral service puts you in touch with a funeral celebrant who can help you plan your funeral.
 The pre-planned service allows you to discuss your funeral wishes with a celebrant in advance, and know that these have been recorded and safely stored until needed.

-A funeral celebrant will talk to you about the type of funeral or memorial service you would like to have, who you would like to be involved, what music should be played, which poems or text should be included, and whether you would like anyone to contribute a tribute or a reading.
+A funeral celebrant will talk to you about the type of funeral or memorial ceremony you would like to have, who you would like to be involved, what music should be played, which poems or text should be included, and whether you would like anyone to contribute a tribute or a reading.
 They can advise on many practical matters, and suggest ways in which to make the ceremony unique and meaningful.

 Helpful information can be found on the following websites:

 A humanist funeral ceremony is a celebration of life and a personal goodbye.

 We're all different and our funerals should be too.
 Find interesting ways to create a unique ceremony.